 Christianity – Civility is a hallmark of Christian cultures, though certainly not exclusive to them.
 The Civil Right is not a theocratic system, but unlike the Alt-Right which is often quite hostile toward Christianity, it explicitly embraces the principles and general doctrine of Christianity.

 Alt-Right takes social and political beliefs first, then looks for some religion (Paganism, Odinism, the Occult, etc. seem to be current favorites) that will validate their ideas.
 That is completely backwards.
 We use The Holy Bible, accepted as the word of God, as the starting point, and then formulate beliefs from there.

 The Starting Point – The Civil Right is based on reality, in that we start with what we have.
-Although most in the Alt-Right don’t really explicitly say it, reaching their goals involves ridding the country of “the Other”, and forced deportation is often the kindest of their methods.
+Although most in the Alt-Right don’t really explicitly say it, reaching their goals involves ridding the country of “the Other”, and forced deportation is often the kindest of their proposed methods.
 The foundation of the Civil Right is civility, and that means that ending diversity must be done in a just and honorable manner.
 That also means that it would take longer than many in the Alt-Right find acceptable.

 Q: What are the key beliefs of the Civil Right?